Table of Contents

 Overall Thoughts on Spell Blitz

-Spell Blitz is very fun to play but has many ads and feels pay to win.
+Spell Blitz is very fun to play but has many ads and the game is pay to win.
 Overall it is a pretty average word game.
+It is the pay to win mechanics that ruin an otherwise fun word game.

 Word games are not complex to make, and there are many of them.
 So developers are going to need to do more to stand out to get a good score for me on a word game.